Rock of Vergisson

 The Rock of Vergisson is a limestone peak in Saône-et-Loire, France.

 Geography

 The Rock of Vergisson is a sharp escarpment located in the commune of Vergisson in Saône-et-Loire, in the south of Bourgogne.
 It is less than 2 km as the crow flies from the Rock of Solutré.
-It is 485 metres high, about 8 metres shorter than its neighbour.
+It is 487 metres high, about 8 metres shorter than its neighbour.

 Geology and History

 The Rock of Vergisson has the same geological origins as the Rock of Solutré: a coral plateau from the Mesozoic era, raised and tilted from the east during the Cenozoic era, and exposed by differential erosion.

-During prehistoric times, the rock was a site of habitation, while the neighboring Rock of Solutré was a hunting site.
+During prehistoric times, the rock was a site of human habitation, while the neighboring Rock of Solutré was a hunting site.

 Activity

 Viticulture

 Vineyards enclosed by dry stone walls (French: murgers) can be found on the slopes of the rock, producing wines of the Pouilly-Fuissé and Mâcon-Vergisson denominations.